webplatform/docs/letter_spacing/index.md

 {{Flags}}
 {{Glossary_Item
 |Term=letter spacing
 |Definition=In typography, the amount of space between a group of letters, adjusted to affect density in a line or block of text.
-Also called <i>tracking</i>, and often confused with <i>kerning</i>.
+Also called <i>tracking</i>, and often confused with kerning.
 }}
 {{Notes_Section}}
 {{See_Also_Section}}